Torres del Paine

 Age & Physical Requirements

-• Ability to hike up to 7 miles with 3,000 feet of elevation in a single day with a pack up to 15 lbs.
+This hike is moderate and is accessible to people with little to no hiking and/or backpacking experience however it's not a walk in the park either.
+Participants must be able to hike up to 7 miles with 3,000 feet of elevation in a single day carrying a pack of up to 15 lbs.

 2